dzaharia1/subway-schedules/README.md

 2. [The subway arrivals web app](https://github.com/dzaharia1/subway-sign-app), which is the front-end that you will use to configure which stations your sign tracks, and other settings, like when it should turn off at night and turn on in the morning
 3. [The subway sign itself](https://github.com/dzaharia1/subway-sign-python), which runs on a wifi-enabled CircuitPython board custom-made to drive the an LED matrix.

 This tutorial will cover the setup of the API, which I recommend getting up and running first.
-Visit the web app and sign repositories (in that order) for instructions on setting those components up as well.
+Visit the web app and sign repositories (in that order) for instructions on setting those components up as well, AFTER you have completed this tutorial.

 ## A bit more about this API
 This Node.js-based API has two jobs: it stores the settings information for each sign using a Postgres database and then uses that settings information to serve up fresh, sign-specific information to the sign on request.
 You will give each sign you make a unique four-letter code, which the API will use to interpret the sign's settings and drive the sign's behavior.